Nur Misuari: Political career

 Through Cesar Adib Majul, Misuari became a lecturer at the University of the Philippines in political science in July 1966 until his retirement as instructor on November 15, 1968.

+During this tumultuous period, relationships and alliances played a critical role in shaping the events.
+Tun Mustapha, then Chief Minister of Sabah, shared a common lineage with Sayyid Capt.
+Kalingalan “Apuh Inggal” Caluang, both tracing their ancestry back to the Sultans of Sulu.
+This shared heritage fostered a close bond between the two leaders, promoting goodwill and cooperation between their respective territories.
+With Tun Mustapha’s support, the first cadre of MNLF fighters, including figures like Al Hussein Caluang, received training in Sabah after their time in Luuk, Sulu (now known as Kalingalan Caluang).
+Nur Misuari, drawn by his distinguished reputation as a professor at the University of the Philippines, became involved with Ansarul Islam.
+As the movement gained momentum, Nur Misuari eventually assumed leadership of the MNLF, a position that led him to later seek forgiveness from Capt.
+Kalingalan “Apuh Inggal” Caluang—an act that highlighted the complexities and depth of their shared history.

-In the 1960s, he helped establish the Mindanao Independence Movement which aimed to organize an independent state in southern Philippines.
+Nur Misuari also helped establish the Mindanao Independence Movement which aimed to organize an independent state in southern Philippines.
 The Mindanao Independence Movement formed the Moro National Liberation Front (MNLF) that sought political reforms from the government of the Philippines.
 Unable to gain reforms, the MNLF engaged in military conflict against the Philippine government and its supporters between 1972 and 1976 under the leadership of Misuari.
 The military resistance to the government of former Philippine president Ferdinand Marcos did not produce autonomy for the Moro people.
 Misuari departed to Saudi Arabia in self-exile, returning to the Philippines after Marcos was removed from office during the People Power Revolution in 1986.
-Misuari justified the MNLF armed struggle on the non-implementation of the Tripoli Agreement, originally signed by Ferdinand Marcos and later included and accepted in the peace agreement signed by former Philippine president Fidel Ramos in the 1990s.
+Misuari justified the MNLF armed struggle on the non-implementation of the 1976 Tripoli Agreement, originally signed by Ferdinand Marcos and later included in the peace agreement signed by former Philippine president Fidel Ramos in the 1990s.
 This agreement established an autonomous region for Moros, where Misuari became governor.
+Ramos encouraged the involvement of Indonesia and the Organization of Islamic Cooperation (OIC) in the peace process, which culminated in the Jakarta Agreement of 1996, aimed at fully implementing the Tripoli Agreement.
+This breakthrough was largely facilitated by Sayyid Al-Hassan Caluang, former OIC Governor of Sulu and grandson of Sayyid Sharif Capt.
+Kalingalan Caluang, who played a crucial role in arranging meetings between MNLF elders and the Philippine government, providing vital support, including food and logistical assistance.
+Sayyid Sharif Capt.
+Kalingalan Caluang, a World War II veteran and advocate for the Bangsamoro cause, was a founding member of Ansarul Islam, alongside key leaders such as Salipada Pendatun and Domocao Alonto.
+His enduring legacy of leadership laid the foundation for the peace efforts his grandson would continue to advance.